 Opportunities and examples of sustainable use of medicines are presented in the "Pharmaceuticals in the environment" factsheet in our Document Center.

 Reducing waste & boosting circularity

-This chapter is focused on Packaging & Devices waste in the post-consumer use phase.
-Operational waste are mentioned in the "Waste & circularity" factsheet in our Document Center.
+Post-manufacturing & post-consumer waste are addressed in the "Waste & circularity" factsheet in our Document Center.
 Pharmaceutical substances in the environment are mentioned in the "Pharmaceuticals in the environment" factsheet in our Document Center.